mustaaa/notes/README.md

 # notes
-Notes about various coding topics, might even include opinions
+Notes about various coding topics, might even include opinions and other stuff